tilbake til 1. side

 regained its full independence.

-from Jebli Arabic.
-However, Jebli Arabic is predominant since
+is distinct from Jebli Arabic.
+However, Jebli Arabic is

 the 20th century rural flights.
 The use of Spanish and French